The one-day trip to Assisi and the Basilica of St. Francis is available only in summer and includes:

 * Only from centrally-located hotels (NO B&B)

-The tour is available on Mondays and Saturdays (only in Summer)
+The tour is available on Mondays and thursday (only in Summer)

 Times and dates may be subject to change due to Emergency Covid-19